boltops-tools/sonic/docs/_docs/settings.md

 title: Settings
 ---

 You can adjust the behavior of sonic and set some handy default values with settings files.
 The settings files used are determined by the value of environment variable `SONIC_PROFILE` or `AWS_PROFILE`.
-The value determines the settings profile to to use.
+The value determines the settings profile to use.
 There can exist multiple settings files which all get loaded and merged.
 The options from the files follow the following precedence rules:

-1. current folder - The current folder's `.sonic/[PROFILE].yml` values take the highest precedence.
+1. current folder - The current folder's `.sonic/[AWS_PROFILE].yml` values take the highest precedence.
 The current folder is typically the project folder.
-2. user - The user's `~/.sonic/[PROFILE].yml` values take the second highest precedence.
+2. user - The user's `~/.sonic/[AWS_PROFILE].yml` values take the second highest precedence.
 3. default - The [default settings](https://github.com/boltopslabs/sonic/blob/master/lib/sonic/default/settings.yml) bundled with the tool takes the lowest precedence.

 A concrete example helps explain it.
 Let's say `AWS_PROFILE=prod-profile` with the following files: